Koitz940/piscine-42-campus/README.md

 -----------------------------------------------------------------------------------------------------------------

-## C11: (uhm, these are actually not the real solutions I submitted, I fixed most of the KO and forgor to commit them here (not the cheating one, because I'm a moron), and now I got no way to get them back, sorry-, I'll leave what I think they would get)
+## C11

 · 00 OK

 · 01 Cheating (LOL, I used free to free up a failed malloc when that doesn't even make sense and the use of free was not allowed, remove that free and it should be ok, I think. that's what happens when you don't read)

 · 02-07 KO

+Uhm, these are actually not the real solutions I submitted, I fixed most of the KO and forgor to commit them here (not the cheating one, because I'm a moron), and now I got no way to get them back, sorry-, I'll leave what I think they would get

 -----------------------------------------------------------------------------------------------------------------